Four times I was asked what the hell I was doing in Kiev.

 Chatting with the barman in O’Briens I found out I’d been mispronouncing the Ukrainian for ‘thanks’ since arriving (it’s DYA-koo-yoo, not dya-KOO-yoo).
 He explained his dislike of football and Kiev in general (but more jobs, innit), while we awaited the arrival of the evening’s star turn.

 Here he is now.
 Hello Bernie.

-Fresh off a flight from Perth via somewhere in between Kiev and Perth, Bernie bemoaned that he'd been stood up by the lady he was expecting to meet him at the airport.
+Fresh off a flight from Perth via somewhere in between Kiev and Perth, Bernie bemoaned that he’d been stood up by the lady he was expecting to welcome him at the airport.
 No matter though, he had a couple more on the go.
 He showed me the pictures.
 Models, every one.